rajinder-yadav/tscli/README.md

 Testing is done using _Tape_, the [test methods](http://localhost:3001/) are simple and easy to learn.

 _Tape_ makes testing simple.
-Code is easy to read since it is just JavaScript, it avoid the need to context switch to BDD syntax.
+Code is easy to read since it is just JavaScript, this avoids the need to context switch to BDD syntax.
 Plus anyone who knows JavaScript will be able to write test code immediately.

-I firmily believe less time should be put into write code and having more time to write production code.
-Tape deliver's on this by keep the setup and test writing to a bare minimum.
+I firmily believe less time should be put into writing test code and having more time to write production code.
+Tape deliver's on this by keeping the setup and test writing to a bare minimum.
 I believe _Tape_ is the best option for writing unit test for JavaScript based code.

 The test code should be _co-located_ with the production source code.
 As a best practice, place tests under a sub-folder called `test/`.

-Pay attention to how the test source file is named: `test.<file>.ts`, so if you have a file called, `filter.ts`, the test file should be named, `test.filter.ts`.
+Pay attention to how the test source file is named: `test.<file>.ts`.
+So if you have a file called, `filter.ts`, the test file should be named, `test.filter.ts`.

 To run the test, type: